Karin Schmidlin

-To encourage my students to take risks, I have developed a framework I refer to as “the failure mark.”I grade the students on their learning path and the intellectual risks they take rather than exclusively on the final outcome.
-Sir Ken Robinson’s point about being “prepared to be wrong” conveys the spirit of my approach to nurturing students’ capacity to imagine the world differently.In a reality where information, resources and tools are readily available online, the role of educators is shifting.
-As such, I believe face-to-face interactions take on an increasingly critical role.
-At the beginning of a course I spend time with each student to identify and understand their goals, the challenges they are facing and most importantly, their passions.
+To encourage my students to take risks, I have developed a framework I refer to as “the failure mark.”I grade the students based on their learning path and the intellectual risks they take, rather than exclusively on the final outcome.
+Sir Ken Robinson’s point about being “prepared to be wrong” conveys the spirit of my approach to nurturing students’ capacity to imagine the world differently.In a reality where information, resources, and tools are readily available online, the role of educators is shifting.
+As such, I believe face-to-face interactions play an increasingly critical role.
+At the beginning of a course, I spend time with each student to identify and understand their goals, the challenges they are facing and, most importantly, their passions.
 With this knowledge, I embed a real-life context into the curriculum that reflects the student’s lives and expectations alongside the world at large.
-To encourage students’ participation, I incorporate various social media platforms, such as Slack, Instagram and Twitter, which allow me to reach students who are less likely to voice their ideas in a large group setting.
+To encourage students’ participation, I incorporate various social media platforms, such as Slack, Instagram, and Twitter, which allow me to reach students who are less likely to voice their ideas in a large group setting.

 One of my proudest moments as a teacher took place a few years ago in one of my portfolio design classes.
 The course objective was to develop a unique design style and identify a discipline to pursue after graduation.
-One of my students, a young man suffering from a severe mental illness, which was unknown to his classmates, took the great personal risk to develop a video project that openly addressed the mental health challenges he faced.
-His experimentation and exploration enabled him to discover a formerly hidden talent and strong propensity for videography, as well as the joy of overcoming a huge personal obstacle.
+One of my students, a young man suffering from a severe mental illness, that was unknown to his classmates, took the great personal risk of developing a video project that openly addressed the mental health challenges he faced.
+His experimentation and exploration enabled him to discover a formerly hidden talent and a strong propensity for videography, as well as the joy of overcoming a huge personal obstacle.

 My Philosophy of Teaching